-This course is a study of the basic diagnostic process in the assessment of intellectual educability, behavioral capacity, and emotional characteristics, and academic Students will be required to achievement. administer, score, and interpret selected instruments and to compile a diagnostic writeup.
+This course is a study of the basic diagnostic process in the assessment of intellectual capacity, educability, behavioral and emotional characteristics, and academic achievement.
+Students will be required to administer, score, and interpret selected instruments and to compile a diagnostic write-up.
 An overview of curriculum, methods, materials, laws, and regulations is also given.
 Integration of special students into mainstream education is also discussed.
 Pre: ED 110, ED 192, ED 215, and depending on the student's major, ED 204, ED 205, ED 206 or ED 219 (3 credits lec)